We calculate the PBS Safety Net in a calendar year. It usually resets at the beginning of each year, 1 January.

-Before you meet the threshold, each medicine will cost:
+Before you meet the threshold, each medicine will cost up to:

 Once you reach the threshold, you’ll need to apply for a PBS Safety Net card to get cheaper medicines.

 Your medicine will then either:

 - cost up to $6.80 for general patients.

 When there are 2 or more brands of the same medicine, they may have different prices.
 If you choose a more expensive brand it may cost you more.